-Most people don’t watch movies in theatres alone.
+Most people don’t watch movies in theaters alone.
 I do.
 Most people don’t take car drives alone.
 I do.

 I love my City and I keep it singing like a bird.
 And I love to take it out of the hustle and bustle frequently.
 Me, the car and my thoughts.